Chup: Revenge of the Artist: Plot

 Arvind soon checks the list of film directors, who retired after their films were panned by film critics and tanked at the box office, where they learn about Guru Dutt, whose last film Kaagaz Ke Phool was panned by critics.
 Realizing that the killer is connected to Guru Dutt, Arvind decides to catch him by asking some critics to post their reviews in the same way like the previous critics, but they all refuse.
 Nila is asked to review a newly released film, to which she reluctantly agrees.
 Later, Danny reads Nila's review and, finding it dishonest and uninformed, gets enraged.
-He kidnaps and tries to kill Nila, but Arvind saves her and arrests Danny.
+Danny kidnaps Nila.
+Arvind arrives just as Danny is about to murder Nila, saving her, and subsequently subdues and arrests Danny.

 Later, the police finds a cassette named Chup and finds that the film is actually Danny's biopic.
 Danny's real name was Sebastian Gomes, and he was a fan of Guru Dutt since childhood.
 Sebastian's father used to physically abuse his mother and had killed his dog, also named Danny.
 Having grown up, Sebastian punished his father, by locking him inside the room, killing him, and later, his mother died as well.
 After this, Sebastian wrote and directed the film Chup, which was panned by critics, which led Sebastian to become mentally scarred and he becomes a serial killer, punishing the critics who give dishonest reviews to films.
 Chup later gets recognition and is regarded as a masterpiece just like Kaagaz Ke Phool.